aleksarc/p3/README.md

 ValueError: invalid literal for int() with base 10: 'email'

 These type of errors were resolved by adjusting the code to pass the intended value, and the program resumed to the expected behaviour.

+### 3 Error invalid escape sequence
+In the method to validate email, a regex uses a escape bar that causes a warning in Python:

+python3 run.py
+/Users/aleksandrocandido/Documents/Code Institute/P3/p3/run.py:364: SyntaxWarning: invalid escape sequence '\.'
+  regex = '^[a-z0-9]+[\._]?[a-z0-9]+[@]\w+[.]\w{2,3}$'

+Resolution: As the regex cannot be changed, added the r for raw string as suggested in https://stackoverflow.com/questions/52335970/how-to-fix-string-deprecationwarning-invalid-escape-sequence-in-python

 ## References
 Skip first row: https://stackoverflow.com/questions/30871545/iterating-through-a-list-of-lists-skip-the-first-list